Date of Award:

 The direct method extends the standard even (cosine) EM algorithm to simultaneously transform both the sine and cosine components of the interferogram.
 The indirect method, uses Fourier and inverse Fourier transforms as pre-processors to convert the measured asymmetrical interferograms to even (cosine) interferograms.

 Using the indirect Gaussian EM form improved the measured NETD by approximately twenty percent between 100 and 700 wavenumbers.
 For wavenumbers less than 100 or greater than 700, the improvement increased to a factor of at least two out to 1500 wavenumbers.

 Wellard, Stanley James, "Tropospheric Spectrum Estimations Comparing Maximum Likelihood with Expectation Maximization Solutions and Fast Fourier Transforms" (2007).
-All Graduate Theses and Dissertations.
-Paper 264.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
+264.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .